 These sums typically include up to eight weeks' arrears of pay, holiday pay and unpaid pension contributions.
-An employee's pay is, however, capped at £538 per week for these purposes.
-So, the buyer may still take on considerable liabilities - for any payments in excess of the statutory cap and for any other contractual payments or liabilities not covered under the relevant statutory schemes.
+An employee's pay is, however, capped for these purposes (see here for current rate).
+So, the buyer may still take on considerable liabilities for any payments in excess of the statutory cap, and for any other contractual payments or liabilities not covered under the relevant statutory schemes.